MaestroError/html-strings-affixer/README.md

 ### To Do
 - Make check command to print files and found strings count
-- Make restore command using backup ???
+- Make restore command using backup + Replaced with "git status" check and error if are some uncommitted changes
 - Write documentation in readme file
 - Release #1 - 0.0.1
 - register on packagist (Composer require)